HoussemDellai/azure-network-course/205_nva_opnsense/Readme.md

 ## 1. Installing OPNsense on an Azure Virtual Machine

-There are mainly two ways to have OPNsense in a virtual machine.
-Either you can create a VM from scratch and install OPNsense or just [install using the pre-packaged ISO image](https://opnsense.org/get-started/) created by `Deciso` the company that maintains OPNsense.
+There are three ways to have OPNsense in a virtual machine.

+* Create a VM from scratch and install OPNsense.
+* Install using the [pre-packaged ISO image](https://opnsense.org/get-started/) created by `Deciso` the company that maintains OPNsense.
+* Use a pre-built VM image from the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-en/marketplace/apps/decisosalesbv.opnsense?tab=Overview).

 In this demo, we will use the first approach to have more control over the installation and configuration.
 We will create an Azure VM with `FreeBSD OS` and then install OPNsense using a shell script through the `Custom Script Extension`.

 All the required files are in this repository: https://github.com/HoussemDellai/azure-network-course/tree/main/205_nva_opnsense.